 The PharmD program requires four full-time years of professional study, regardless of your educational background or experiences.
 Courses are scheduled during the day and are available only on-campus during the fall and spring semesters.
 You must adhere to a set “block schedule,” which is assigned to you each semester.
-Dual degree programs are also available, including a PharmD/MBA, PharmD/MPH, PharmD/JD, and a PharmD/MS or PharmD/PhD in Pharmaceutical Sciences.
+Dual degree programs are also available, including a PharmD/MBA, PharmD/MPH, PharmD/JD, and a PharmD/MS or PharmD/PhD.

 In pharmaceutical sciences, the BS program is four full-time years of undergraduate study and the MS program is typically two full-time years of graduate study during the fall and spring semesters.
-The PhD program is four to six years of graduate study and students are expected to do research and take courses throughout the whole year.
+The MS in Pharmacometrics and Personalized Pharmacotherapy is 1.5 years, the MS in Clinical & Translational Research is 1 year.
+The PhD program is four to six years.
 We also offer an accelerated BS/MS program, which is a total of five years.